adolphlwq/cicdtest/README.md

 # Init
-A demo for Jenkins CICD
+A demo repo for Jenkins CICD with Jenkinsfile